Millennial Residency Training & Physician Burnout

 2019 US Doctor Burnout Statistics

-The national average of people that experience depression, in general, is 10%.
+The national average of people who experience depression, in general, is 10%.
 However, doctors experience depression at a rate of 15%.
 And the costs of doctor burnout are starting to catch up with Americans.

 “Doctor burnout is costing the U.S. health care system a lot — roughly $4.6 billion a year, according to a study published this week in the Annals of Internal Medicine.”

 Medscape’s National Physician Burnout, Depression & Suicide Report 2019 is a survey that includes 15,000 doctors working in over 29 different specialties.
-They were asked questions related to various topics, including happiness, depression and doctor burnout at work.
+They were asked questions related to various topics, including happiness, depression, and doctor burnout at work.

 According to the survey’s findings:

 - Over 40% of all physicians currently suffer from physician burnout

 - About 50% of all of America’s women physicians are burned out

 These are just five of the most common reasons why doctors in the US become burned out professionally:

 - Increased use of the EHR (Electronic Health Record System)